snori74/linuxupskillchallenge/00-AWS-Free-Tier.md

 ## INTRO
 First, you need a server.
 You can't really learn about administering a remote Linux server without having a one of your own - so today we're going get one - completly free!

 Through the magic of Linux and virtualisation, it's now possible to get a small Internet server setup almost instantly - and at very low cost.
 Technically, what you'll be doing is creating and renting a VPS  ("Virtual Private Server").
 In a datacentre somewhere a single physical server running Linux will be split into a dozen or more Virtual servers using the KVM (Kernel-based Virtual Machine) feature that's been part of Linux since early 2007.
-There are many hundreds of hosting companies offering low cost VPS deals - and sites like http://lowendbox.com/ that compare them.

 As well as a hosting provider, we also need to choose which "flavour" of Linux to install on our server.
 If you're new to Linux then the range of "distributions" available can be confusing - but the latest LTS ("Long Term Support") version of Ubuntu Server is a popular choice, and what you'll need for this course.